 CAS LF 343: La France à Paris: Paris in Literature and the Arts (4)

-Paris, after being the capital of the second largest colonial empire in the world, is now (i.e. after decolonization) the centre of important flows of immigration, especially from its former colonies.
+Paris, after being the capital of the second largest colonial empire in the world, is now (i.e. after decolonization) the center of important flows of immigration, especially from its former colonies.
 It is difficult and almost impossible to understand French history without taking into account its colonial past.
 It is even more difficult to understand today’s Paris without thinking about its postcolonial condition.
 This course aims to introduce the students to this lesser known but quite real postcolonial Paris.
 They will discover physically, during visits tailored to the course, how this heritage of colonization, decolonization and immigration is seen and understood in Paris’ monuments (Vincennes, Musée du Quai Branly) and urbanism (slums, suburbs, projects).
-Syllabus French Syllabus
+Syllabus

 CAS PO 240: Paris Politique: Institutions of the Fifth Republic and Current Events (4)